Samagra-Development/docs/docs/App Logging.md

 Set the API Endpoint URL in place of `API_ENDPOINT_URL` and send the API's authorisation token in place of `AUTHORIZATION_TOKEN`.

-## Configuring Remote Error/Crash Reporting Functionality
+### 2.3 Configure Remote Error/Crash Reporting

 Follow the steps mentioned ahead to configure the Error reporting within your app project.

 1. Create an Account on [Sentry](https://sentry.io/signup/).
 Fill in all your details as required.
 This link redirects you the free developer version of Sentry.
 As per your increased demand and load, you can also buy premium plans for the same.

-2. After you successfully create an user account, Select the platform for which you need error reporting.
-In this case, please select **Android**.
+2. After you successfully create an user account, Select the platform for which you need error reporting.In this case, please select **Android**.
 Your project will be created after selecting the **Create Project** button.

 3. Update your build.gradle files as below

 ```